How Do You Write 0.83 As A Fraction

 Understand When to Use Fractions vs. Decimals

 In some situations, fractions are more appropriate, while in others, decimals are preferred.
-Fractions are useful for representing exact values and proportions, while decimals are often used in calculations and measurements where precision is required.
+That said, fractions are useful for representing exact values and proportions, while decimals are often used in calculations and measurements where precision is required.
 Knowing when to use each can improve your mathematical communication.

 Look for Patterns